domax/mouse-mover/README.md

 Multi-screen configuration is supported.

 By default, mouse is moving to the right direction by 5 pixels.
-In case if cursor reaches edge of current screen then this motion changes direction.
+After each movement direction is changed to opposite.

 You may change default setting using command line arguments.
 To get help about supported arguments, run application with `-h` option.